Be a Better Philadelphia Citizen

 Photo by Amy Gizienski / Flickr

-This will be the 17th year for Haddonfield Farmers Market.
-The market attracts about 28 vendors including Muth Farm Flowers, which have been around since almost the very beginning, and Downtown Cookies, which has generated such a big following at farmers markets that the owner was able to open her first brick-and-mortar shop.
+This will be the 19th year for Haddonfield Farmers Market.
+The market attracts about 28 vendors, including Muth Farm Flowers, which has been around since almost the very beginning, and Sara’s Produce, which offers a wide variety of fresh fruits and veggies

-Regular vendors: Bear Soaps (homemade products soap, cream and other products and raw honey), Blue Rascal Distillery (blueberry brandy, vodka and whiskey), Black Sheep Farm (pesticide-free produce) and Seashore Smoothies
+Regular vendors: Bear Soaps (homemade products soap, cream and other products and raw honey), Blue Rascal Distillery (blueberry brandy, vodka, and whiskey), The Angry Unicorn (baked goods), Seashore Smoothies

 Where: 2 Kings Court, Haddonfield, NJ